It’s a chilly February evening and demonologist Tony Spera has a long trip ahead of him. He’s on his way home after helping a friend out.

 Pitfalls of the trade, as the Warrens had captured the fascination of the United States and abroad.
 Their work is well documented in several books, co-authored with writers who later recanted their words, such as the case with Ray Garton or Robert Curran.

-Even director James Wan was intrigued by their investigations, intrigued enough to bring the Perron family story to the big screen in 2013 film The Conjuring.
+Even director James Wan was intrigued by their investigations, intrigued enough to bring the Perron family story to the big screen in the 2013 film The Conjuring.

 For Spera, it was the truest film to the trade that he’s come to know.